amauryrlm/amauryrlm/README.md

 - <b>Blockchain</b>
   - Test of the convergence of our version of the Iota Blockbain (great voters)

+- <b>Robot</b>
+  -Turn a RobotCar into an autonomous vehicle by programming in C to allow it to move on a multi-lane road, bypassing fixed and mobile obstacles

 <h2> 🤳 Connect with me:</h2>